MHJahanbakhsh/notes/TypeScript.md

 * in polymorphism the type of the method can't change
 * by default if u don't put anything;is public

-`public`, `private` & `protected` are not solely for methods,we can use them for attributes too.however instead of implmenting attributes in class hardcoded like methods we want them to be dynamic via arguments in initialization.
+`public`, `private` & `protected` are not solely for methods,we can use them for attributes too.however instead of implmenting attributes hardcoded like methods we want them to be dynamic via arguments in initialization.

 ```typescript
 //this is ok